Close Menu

 Medical experts are doctors who the SSA calls to testify about your MG at the hearing.
 Usually, the medical expert comes to the hearing.
 However, they can also testify by video or by telephone.

 It is also possible for an ME to answer written questions after the hearing.
 These written questions are sent to the expert.
 The ME’s answers require review and possibly filing objections.
 If you do not know how to do this, then hire an attorney.
-Do not make the mistake of not preparing for the medical expert.
+Do not make the mistake of failing to prepare for the medical expert.

 THE VOCATIONAL EXPERT AT YOUR HEARING